-Overall, it was observed that the SS exceedances during this reporting quarter occurred frequently at those IM stations which are located upstream of the 3RS Project, particularly during mid-flood tide.
+Overall, it was observed that the SS exceedances during this reporting period occurred frequently at those IM stations which are located upstream of the 3RS Project.
 Such exceedances at upstream stations would unlikely be affected by the Project.

-Separately, during mid-ebb tide, it is observed that exceedances at IM stations occur at both upstream and downstream stations on the same monitoring day.
+Separately, on most dates with exceedances at downstream IM stations, it was observed that exceedances occurred at both upstream and downstream stations on the same monitoring day.
 Such concurrent (upstream and downstream) exceedances observed at these IM stations on the same monitoring day suggest that there might be other sources of SS that were not related to the Project.
+Other SS exceedances at downstream IM stations appeared to be isolated cases with neither temporal nor spatial trend to indicate any effect due to Project activities.
+Taking into account the investigation findings, the details of which are reported in the Construction Phase Monthly EM&A Report no. 13, 14, and 15, the exceedances were considered to be not due to the Project.